-Out of all human organs, the heart is one of the most awe inspiring.
+Out of all human organs, the heart is one of the most awe-inspiring.
 It must continuously and reliably pump blood throughout the body for an entire human lifespan.
-At an average 79 years, this equates to roughly 3 Billion heart beats that play out in an intricate dance of contraction and relaxation.
+At an average of 79 years, this equates to roughly 3 Billion heartbeats that play out in an intricate dance of contraction and relaxation.

 In order to measure the cardiac cycle and obtain heart rate measures, multiple sensor-based techniques exist.
 The two most widely used methods are electrocardiography (ECG, also known as EKG), and photoplethysmography (PPG).
 While iMotions supports the use of both, there are benefits and drawbacks to each approach that should be considered depending on the type of research being performed.

 Electrocardiography measures the electrical activity of the heart by using electrodes placed on the skin.
 For the heart to contract and pump blood, a series of coordinated electrical signals are sent to the heart by the autonomic nervous system.

 Despite occurring deep within the body, these signals can be measured at the skin level quite effectively using two or more electrodes placed in various positions on the chest and limbs.
 What results is a highly informative pattern of electrical activity called the ECG wave.

 Although there are many aspects of this signal that can be quantified, the most prominent feature is known as the QRS complex, which indicates the main pumping contractions of the heart.
 This feature is shown in the image below:

 The QRS complex.
 Each letter shows a different location of the signal, and therefore a different action of the heart.
 The R peak is the largest amount of electrical activity produced by the heart, and is commonly used in measurements of heart rate.

 Within the QRS complex, we can also see the R peak – the most prominent component within the ECG waveform.
 This is what is used by heart rate algorithms to measure the amount of time that occurs between each pulsing heartbeat.